 FOIL BOARDING is easy, if you take your time and learn to fly the foil BEFORE going out into the ocean.
 FOIL SURFING is counter intuitive – riding a Foilboard is like riding a Unicycle.
 You are taking away a wheel and leaving the flat surface of the water.
 It is a totally unique balancing experience and small body movements have a huge impact.
 We teach the basics behind our boat so they become second nature when you attach the foil to your favourite board.

-1. Firstly you must be proficient at the sport you want to Foil in.
-Intermediate Kite, Surf or SUP skills on a shorter board are required.
-You don’t want to be learning to ride a shorter board (SUP, under 8’11) whilst also learning to foil.
+1. Firstly, it helps to be proficient at the sport you want to Foil in.
+Intermediate Kite, Wind/Wing, Surf or short SUP skills will allow you to progress quicker.
+You don’t want to be learning to ride the board and the foil at the same time.

 2. It doesn’t matter how proficient you are, it will save you hours of frustration if you learn to Foil before go into the ocean.
 From our experience, proficient surfers often have more trouble adapting to this completely counter intuitive, new way of riding a board.